The Three Keys Series – PROPENSITY: Finding Clues in Charitable Giving, Board Affiliations, Volunteering, and More

-In the first of our Propensity-Affinity-Capacity (PAC) Series, we tackle Propensity.
+In the first of our Three Keys Series, we tackle Propensity.
 Let’s discuss how and why a strong propensity rating indicates your prospect might be your organization’s next major gift donor.

 What is Propensity?

 In many ways, understanding propensity is like sketching a prospect’s portrait.
 This first step lets researchers and developers asks questions: Who is this person?
 What is their personal approach to philanthropy?
-Where have they given before, how often, and for how much?
+Where have they given before?
+How often did they give?
+How much did they give?

-Giving history (or maybe lack thereof) provides clues about propensity.
+Giving history (or lack thereof) provides clues about propensity.
 Examining a prospect’s giving history helps identify personal philanthropic trends.
-Donor A may give small amounts in regular increments, while Donor B awards a major gift annually.
-Donor C may donate her time as a volunteer, board member, or pro bono consultant.
+For example – Donor A may give small amounts in regular increments, while Donor B awards a major gift annually.
+Donor C may donate their time as a volunteer, board member, or pro bono consultant.
+Although there is no universally perfect donor, different nonprofits may consider the above donors ideal to them.
+As you can see, past behaviour is a key clue when looking to find donors with propensity to give.

-Start by looking for propensity within your own donor database.
 If we assume prior giving is a good indicator of future giving, the best candidates for future giving must be your current donors, right?
-Review your organization’s records to determine who has given their time and/or money.
+Review your organization’s records to determine who has given their time or money (or both!).
 You can also input your donors’ names into your prospect research tool’s Recency-Frequency-Monetary (RFM) scoring system.
-This provides information about a donor’s most recent gift (Recency), how often she donates (Frequency), and the gift amount (Monetary).
+This provides information about a donor’s most recent gift (recency), how often they donates (frequency), and the gift amount (monetary).

 How Do I Find Propensity?

 But what if your nonprofit is brand new?
 What if there are cobwebs in your donor database?
-Fear not.
+What if you’ve never used fundraising intelligence software before?
+Fear not!

 Some research tools allow users to target giving history searches over a specific year or range of years.
 Try searching for different types of gifts, like endowments, event sponsorship, and volunteer time.
 It’s also important to verify prospect records to confirm their validity and relevance.